 Tip 2: Trim your budget down

 Consider also doing a spending freeze.
-This is where you decide to stop spending any money at all, except for necessary bills that are on autopay.
-Take it one day at a time, and put an X on your wall calendar for each day you successfully didn’t buy a single item online or in town—that constant visual reminder can be motivating.
+This is where you stop spending any money at all, except for necessary bills that are on autopay.
+Take it one day at a time, and mark your calendar each day you successfully didn’t buy a single item online or in town — that constant visual reminder can be motivating.
 Celebrate each X, and try to see how many X’s you can get in a row!
 Can you X out a whole week?
 Can you X out two weeks every month?
 Don’t even buy groceries or consumables these days, if you can.
 Eat things you have in the house already.
 Get creative and have fun with it!

 Tip 3: Get a side hustle

-If you have any skills that could potentially help you pad your summer savings account even more, then consider letting that be known on social media.
+If you have any skills that could potentially help pad your summer savings account even more, then consider letting that be known on social media.
 Are you good at hand lettering?
-Great—script some cute quotes, frame them inexpensively and sell them.
+Great — script some cute quotes, frame them inexpensively and sell them.
 Could you clean houses or babysit on Saturdays if it meant you’d get an extra $200 a month ($50 each Saturday)?
 Would you consider mowing other people’s lawns or helping your neighbors finish their basement?
-Could you start selling antiques or collectables that are perhaps just collecting dust in your house?
+Could you start selling antiques or collectibles that are perhaps just collecting dust in your house?
 Have fun as you brainstorm ways to make some extra summer money.
-Be professional, utilizing social media as a free way to advertise, and go for it.